Leonardiae/maximus/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to Osmium Core.
+This issue tracker is only for technical issues related to Maximus Core.

-General Osmium questions and/or support requests and are best directed to the [Dashpay Reddit](https://www.reddit.com/r/dashpay/).
+General Maximus questions and/or support requests and are best directed to the [Dashpay Reddit](https://www.reddit.com/r/dashpay/).

-To report critical security issues, email infosec@osmium.space and/or see the OSMIUM bug bounty program on [Bugcrowd](https://bugcrowd.com/osmiumdigitalcash) instead of creating Github issues.
+To report critical security issues, email infosec@maximus.space and/or see the MAXIMUS bug bounty program on [Bugcrowd](https://bugcrowd.com/maximusdigitalcash) instead of creating Github issues.

 ### Describe the issue